 POSTDOCTORAL FELLOW AT UC-BERKELEY, JD/PHD

 I study administrative law, criminal law, and artificial intelligence ethics and regulation.
 In 2023, I graduated with a JD from Stanford Law School and a PhD from the Stanford Department of Philosphy.
 My research was advised by Anne Joseph O'Connell, Mariano-Florentino Cuéllar, David Freeman Engstrom, Dan Ho, Debra Satz, and Thomas Icard.
-Before law school, I worked as an immigration paralegal.
-I am currently a postdoctoral fellow at Berkeley, and I will go on the law market in fall 2024.
-My CV is available here.
+Before law school, I worked as an immigration paralegal and interpreted for clients in their asylum cases.
+I am currently a postdoctoral fellow at Berkeley, and my CV is available here.

 My teaching interests include administrative law, criminal law, immigration law, and artificial intelligence ethics and regulation.
 In my prior research, I investigated disparate impact in the administrative state (published in the Yale Law Journal) and facial recognition technology used by Customs and Border Protection (in a report submitted to the Administrative Conference of the United States).
 For more information about my research, please keep scrolling.